-5.7 Assessment
+5.6 Assessment

-- 5.7.a An assessment shall be completed for each resident within 14 days of admission, consistent with the physician's diagnosis and orders, using an assessment instrument provided by the licensing agency.
-The resident's abilities regarding medication management shall be assessed within 24 hours and nursing delegation implemented, if necessary. - 5.7.b If a resident requires nursing overview or nursing care, the resident shall be assessed by a licensed nurse within fourteen days of admission to the home or the commencement of nursing services, using an assessment instrument provided by the licensing agency. - 5.7.c Each resident shall also be reassessed annually and at any point in which there is a change in the resident's physical or mental condition.
+- (a) An assessment shall be completed for each resident within 24 hours of admission, consistent with the physician's diagnosis and orders, using an assessment instrument approved by the licensing agency.
+The resident's abilities regarding medication management shall be assessed within 24 hours and nursing delegation implemented, if necessary. - (b) Each resident shall be reassessed every 2 weeks and at any point in which there is a change in the resident's physical or mental condition.

-5.8 Physician Services
+5.7 Physician Services

-- 5.8.a All residents shall be under the continuing general supervision of a physician of their choosing, and shall receive assistance, if needed, in scheduling medical appointments. - 5.8.b A resident has the right to refuse all medical care for religious reasons or other reasons of conviction, but in such cases, the home must assess its ability to properly care for the resident and document the refusal and the reasons for it in the resident's record. - 5.8.c Any refusal of medical care and the reasons for the refusal must be documented in the resident's record.
-If the resident has an attending physician, the physician shall be notified. - 5.8.d All physicians' orders obtained via telephone shall be countersigned by the physician/licensed practitioner within 15 days of the date the order was given.
+- (a) All respite residents shall be under the continuous general supervision of a physician of their choosing and should receive assistance if needed on scheduling medical appointments. - (b) Any refusal of medical care and the reasons for the refusal must be documented in the resident's record.
+If the resident has an attending physician, the physician shall be notified. - (c) All physicians' orders obtained via telephone shall be countersigned by the physician/licensed practitioner within 15 days of the date the order was given.-

-5.9 Level of Care and Nursing Services
+5.8 Nursing Services